NREL/OpenStudio-user-documentation/docs/next_steps/RunningYourSimulation.md

 For example, double-clicking the first row in the table view generates the Electricity:Facility line plot.

 The tree view is used to view the EnergyPlus results in a hierarchical format.
-The hierarchy is based on the the environmental period, the timestep, the variable name and the key name (when available).
+The hierarchy is based on the environmental period, the timestep, the variable name and the key name (when available).
 The tree view supports multiple selections using the "Ctrl" or "Command" and "Shift" keys with the mouse.
 The context menu provides the same functionality as the table view.

 ![RV Line Plot](../../img/run/line_graph1.png "ResultsViewer Line Plot")